 6. What happens if the implant fails?
 Are there any guarantees?

 Any surgical procedure can have complications and dental implants are no exception.
 When an implant is placed, your bone then needs to grow onto and fuse to the implant, in a process known as ‘osseointegration’, if it is to become a firm foundation for a crown.
 The risks of failure are increased in smokers, poorly controlled diabetics and patients with a history of gum disease and poor oral health.
-In the unlikely event that your bone fails to grow onto an implant, we replace the implant completely free of charge.
+In the unlikely event that your bone fails to grow onto an implant and integrate, we replace the implant completely free of charge with a different design.
 We have usually found that patients wish to try again and that a second failure is exceptionally rare.